Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces

-\begin{assumption} The function $\ell(f_{(\cdot)}, \xi)$ is $\rho$-weakly convex and $L$-Lipschitz on the convex set $\Phi$ for any $\xi\in\mathcal{X}$. \end{assumption}
+\begin{assumption} The function $\ell(f_{(\cdot)}, \xi)$ is $\rho$-weakly convex and $L$-Lipschitz on the convex set $\Phi$ for any $\xi\in\R^d$. \end{assumption}

-In the remainder of this paper, we focus on weakly convex functions, which is not necessarily convex.
-This class encompasses a wide variety of nonconvex models with gradient Lipschitz functions and may even lack smoothness, both of which are commonly employed in modern machine learning.
-Specifically, our analysis covers traditional convex models such as classification with logistic loss as well as regression techniques like linear regression with ridge and sparse $\ell_1$-regularization.
-Additionally, it includes more advanced nonconvex scenarios involving nonlinear regression, the SVM equipped with nonlinear kernels, nonconvex regularizers such as SCAD and MCP, and neural networks that employ smooth activation functions.
-Here, we provide further illustration through two concrete examples.
+In the remainder of this paper, we focus on weakly convex functions, which are not necessarily convex.
+This class encompasses a wide variety of models with Lipschitz continuous gradients, and it even includes certain non-smooth functions, both of which are commonly encountered in modern machine learning.
+Specifically, our analysis covers traditional convex models (e.g., classification with logistic loss, or linear regression with ridge and sparse $\ell_{1}$-regularizations).
+Additionally, it extends to more advanced non-convex scenarios involving nonlinear regression, support vector machines (SVM) equipped with nonlinear kernels, non-convex regularizers such as smoothly clipped absolute deviation (SCAD) and minimax concave penalty (MCP), and neural networks parameterized by smooth activation functions.
+We provide further illustration through two concrete examples.